Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The variational principle for metric and simplicial trees

 In this Section, we assume that $X$ is the geometric realisation of a locally finite metric tree without terminal vertices $(\XX,\lambda)$ (respectively of a locally finite simplicial tree $\XX$ without terminal vertices).
 Let $\Ga$ be a nonelementary discrete subgroup of $\Aut(\XX,\lambda)$ (respectively $\Aut(\XX)$).

-We relate in this Section the Gibbs measures\footnote{See the definition in Sections \ref{subsec:gibbsmeasure} and \ref{subsec:pattersongibbstrees}.} to the equilibrium states (see the definitions below) for the continuous time geodesic flow on $\Ga\bs\G X$ (respectively for the discrete time geodesic flow on $\Ga\bs\G\XX$).
+We relate in this Section the Gibbs measures\footnote{See the definition in Sections \ref{subsec:gibbsmeasure} and \ref{subsec:pattersongibbstrees}.} to the equilibrium states\footnote{See the definitions below.} for the continuous time geodesic flow on $\Ga\bs\G X$ (respectively for the discrete time geodesic flow on $\Ga\bs\G\XX$).

-When $X$ is a Riemannian manifold with pinched negative curvature such that the derivatives of the sectional curvature are uniformly bounded, and when the potential is H\"older-continuous, the analogs of the results of this Section are due to \cite[Thm.~6.1]{PauPolSha15}.
+When $X$ is a Riemannian manifold with pinched negative curvature such that the derivatives of the sectional curvature are uniformly bounded, and when the potential is H\"older-continuous, the analogs of the results of this Section are due to \cite[Theo.~6.1]{PauPolSha15}.
 Their proofs generalise the proofs of Theorems 1 and 2 of \cite{OtaPei04}, with ideas and techniques going back to \cite{LedStr82}.
-When $Y$ is a compact locally $\CAT(-1)$-space, a complete statement about existence, uniqueness and Gibbs property of equilibrium states for any Hölder continuous potential is given in \cite{ConLafTho16}.
+When $Y$ is a compact locally $\CAT(-1)$-space, a complete statement about existence, uniqueness and Gibbs property of equilibrium states for any H\"older-continuous potential is given in \cite{ConLafTho16}.

-The proof of the metric tree case will rely strongly (via the suspension process described in Section \ref{subsec:codagemetric}) on the proof of the simplicial tree case, hence we start by the latter.
+The proof of the metric tree case will rely strongly (via the suspension process described in Section \ref{subsec:codagemetric}) upon the proof of the simplicial tree case, hence we start by the latter.

 {\bf The simplicial tree case. }